zettajs/zettajs.github.io/projects/_posts/2014-10-13-Hello-World.md

 ## Add Link Code

 1. Open `server.js`
-2. Link our local Zetta instance to one in the cloud by including the `.link()` method in the Zetta init chain
+2. Link our local Zetta instance to one in the cloud by including `.link(http://hello-zetta.herokuapp.com)` in the Zetta init chain
-3. Point the link to the remote url by passing `http://hello-zetta.herokuapp.com` as the function's only argument
-4. Confirm that your `server.js` file looks like the following:
+3. Confirm that your `server.js` file looks like the following:

 ```javascript
 var zetta = require('zetta');